lupidan/apple-signin-unity/docs/macOS_NOTES.md

 ### Remember about extended attributes
 Also recommended, remove extended attributes from all the files inside the `.app`.
 This is specially important when distributing to other machines for testing.

-For example, let's say your app is codesigned with a Developer certificate, with the correct entitlements, and including the correct Provisioning profile with the correct machines UUIDs.
+For example, let's say your app is codesigned with a Developer certificate, with the correct entitlements, and including the correct Provision profile with the correct machines UUIDs.
 If the codesigned app is distributed through some application, let's say, Slack or Telegram, extended attributes are added to all the files, and when attempting to run the app in the machine, you will be prompted with a message like this one

 ![Import detail](./../Img/ExtendedAttributesError.png)